matteogp/instagram_script/README.md

 To do:
 - ~Cleanup input to remove actual names, sticking just to usernames~
-- Output to another file instead of just printing
+- Retrieve account page by username
-- Extract directly from account
+- Scrape both followers/following for a given account
-  - via HTML file?
+- Format into list
-  - ~Does instagram have an API?~ - it does, but I'd need a dev license
+- Refactor output